Quality of Server Filter

 Jetty susports Suspendable Requests, which allows non-blocking handling of HTTP requests, so that that threads may be allocated in a managed way to provide application specific QoS.
-The QoSFilter is utility servlet filter that uses suspendable requests to implement some QoS features.
+The QoSFilter is a utility servlet filter that uses Suspendable Requests to implement some QoS features.

 Examples of the Problem

 These JAR files must be available within WEB-INF/lib:

 Note that the QoSFilter requires at least Java 5, unlike the rest of Jetty-6 which only requires Java 1.4.

 Sample XML configuration (to be placed in a webapp's web.xml or jetty-web.xml)

 This configuration will process only five requests at a time, servicing more important requests first, and queuing up the rest:

 <filter-mapping> syntax to map the QoSFilter to a servlet, either by using the servlet name, or by using a URL pattern.
 In this example, a URL pattern is used to apply the QoSFilter to every request within the web application context:

 - maxRequests - the maximum number of requests to be serviced at a time.